 The historic !Ae!Hai Kalahari Heritage Park land settlement agreement with the government of South Africa saw six farms (totalling around 35 000ha) to the south of the Kgalagadi Transfrontier Park, and nearly 60 000ha of land within the park, restored to the ‡Khomani San and Mier communities in 2002.

-The Heritage Park in the Kgalagdie Transfrontier Park also boasts a fully catered luxury lodge, !Xaus, owned by the two communities.
+The Heritage Park in the Kgalagadi Transfrontier Park also boasts a fully catered luxury lodge, !Xaus, owned by the two communities.

-Erin Game Ranch operates on the sustainable use of wildlife (the responsible hunting of selected animals) and, more recently, an increase in ecotourism, especially during those seasons in which the animals breed.
-Decisions around hunting quotas are based on principles of conservation, always keeping in mind what would benefit the ranch, its animal populations and the people who rely on it over the long-term.
+Erin Game Ranch operates on the sustainable use of wildlife based on the ‡Khomani San traditional survival strategies, as well as an eco-tourism offering, especially during those seasons in which the animals breed.
+Decisions around sustainable use are based on principles of conservation, always keeping in mind what would benefit the ranch, its animal populations and the people who rely on it over the long-term.
 The land also plays a big part in decision-making: populations must never outgrow what the land can support.
 What makes Erin so unique is how a the experience is executed.
 The ranch is deeply rooted in the values and traditions of the ‡Khomani San who are legendary trackers and hunters.

 “We strongly motivate the sustainable use of natural resources, which in Erin’s case is wildlife.
 This provides an alternative livelihood, which requires community members to be trained in various areas of the tourism industry.
 We also aim to provide the community with alternative energy sources, reproductive health programmes and business opportunities arising from conservation and tourism-related projects.
 Erin’s successes achieved through partnership-based initiatives have provided income, food security and other tangible benefits to the community.”